Skip to content

 Ride billing & fare calculation

-• Services for fares, fees, promotions, and driver payouts from trip completion events.
+• Backend services for ride fares, fees, promotions, and driver payouts.

-• Idempotent processing to prevent duplicate charges when trip events repeated.
+• Idempotent event processing when duplicate trip events risked duplicate charges.

-• MySQL query and index work for peak-hour traffic; internal tools to reprocess trips and fix billing issues.
+• Internal tools for operations to reprocess trips and fix billing issues.

 • Python